oceanmodeling/fabm-oxypom/doc/joss/paper.md

 <!-- 2 paragraph summary -->
 The processes represented in DO+BGC makes it ideal to study DO in fresh, marine, and transitional waters.
 With this model, we include a testcase for simulating DO+BGC in the Cuxhaven station in the Elbe estuary.
-This testcase uses GOTM `[@GOTM]` to simulate vertical 1D hydrodynamics and includes realistic parameterization for tidal dynamics `[@Reese2024]` and scripts for downloading  real meteorological forcing from [kuestendaten.de](https://www.kuestendaten.de).
+This testcase uses the General Ocean Turbulence Model (GOTM) [@Burchard2002] to simulate vertical 1D hydrodynamics with realistic parameterization for tidal dynamics `[@Reese2024]` and scripts for downloading real meteorological forcing from [kuestendaten.de](https://www.kuestendaten.de).

 # Statement of need

 Dissolved oxygen (DO) is a key variable to assess water quality and general ecological state of running and standing aquatic ecosystems .
-Moreover, DO can mediate between meteorological extremes and biological effects, e.g. heatwaves in estuaries `[@Tassone2022]`.
+Moreover, DO can mediate between meteorological extremes and biological effects, e.g. heatwaves in estuaries [@Tassone2022].
+In consequence a model that resolves the biotic and abiotic drivers for DO dynamics
-A model similar to OxyPOM was implemented by `@Holzwarth2018a` using Delwaq `[@Casulli2008]` and coupled to Untrim `[@Sehilli2014]` as physical driver in an idealization of the Elbe estuary.
+A model similar to OxyPOM was implemented by @Holzwarth2018a using Delwaq [@Blaw2009] and coupled to Untrim [@Sehili2014] as physical driver in an idealization of the Elbe estuary.
 This implementation, however, was limited to this specific application, and thus lacking portability.
-By implementing this model in the Fortran-based Framework for Aquatic Biogeochemical Models (FABM) `[@Bruggeman2014]`, OxyPOM can be used with many different physical drivers, geographical domains, and coupled with other bio-geochemical models.
+By implementing this model in the Fortran-based Framework for Aquatic Biogeochemical Models (FABM) [@Bruggeman2014], OxyPOM can be used with many different physical drivers, geographical domains, and coupled with other bio-geochemical models.
-OxyPOM uses vertically-explicit formulations for re-aeration and light attenuation, which are lacking in the `@Holzwarth2018a` implementation.
+OxyPOM uses vertically-explicit formulations for re-aeration and light attenuation, which are lacking in the @Holzwarth2018a implementation.
 Additionally, DO+BGC includes DiaMo as a simplified model for quick assessments for DO dynamics in applications where modelling a complete bio-geochemical dynamics is not required, and light a second order correction for light attenuation in water.

 # Key features of the model